 Campus bookstore online store, managed by Barnes & Noble.

-Internal communications include intranets, portals and apps with a sign-in function, such as SpartanStart, SpartanNet, Blackboard, Handshake, Engage UT and Workday.
+Internal communications include intranets, portals and apps with a sign-in function, such as SpartanStart, SpartanNet, Canvas, Handshake, Engage UT and Workday.
 For assistance with these applications, please contact the ITS service desk.
 For assistance setting up secure pages in SpartanNet, contact the online and digital communications manager.
-Other specialty sites may contain public-facing web pages, but also include a sign-in function, such as spartans abroad program portal.
+Other specialty sites may contain public-facing web pages, but also include a sign-in function, such as Spartans Abroad program portal.

 Website Authoring